-In the best interest of our students, UNE's fall and spring undergraduate semester-abroad programs in Spain, France, and Morocco as well as all of UNE's short-term travel programs and the Professional Science Master's in Ocean Food Systems program in Iceland have been canceled due to unexpected viral surges and travel restrictions.
-The undergraduate semester abroad in Iceland, however, went forward for fall term and is continuing as scheduled for spring term.
+In the best interest of our students, during academic year 2020-21, UNE's fall and spring undergraduate semester-abroad programs in Spain, France, and Morocco as well as all of UNE's short-term travel programs and the Professional Science Master's in Ocean Food Systems program in Iceland were canceled due to unexpected viral surges and travel restrictions.
+The undergraduate semester abroad in Iceland, however, went forward as scheduled.